Kaaveh/kotlin-web-site/docs/topics/arrays.md

 to an `Array<Any>` to prevent a possible runtime failure.
 Instead, you can use `Array<out Any>`.
 For more information, see [Type Projections](generics.md#type-projections).

+## Work with arrays

+In Kotlin, you can work with arrays by using them to pass a variable number of arguments to a function or perform operations on the arrays themselves.
+For example, comparing arrays, transforming their contents or converting them to collections.

-## Pass variable number of arguments to a function
+### Pass variable number of arguments to a function

 In Kotlin, you can pass a variable number of arguments to a function via the [`vararg`](functions.md#variable-number-of-arguments-varargs) parameter.
 This is useful when you don't know the number of arguments in advance, like when formatting a message or creating an SQL query.

 To pass an array containing a variable number of arguments to a function, use the _spread_ operator